anik8das/Stock-Trading-Recommendor/README.md

 # Stock-Trading-Recommendor
 A Python program to suggest Stocks for Value Investing, Call Options trading, and Put Options trading.
-Recommendors are implemented as classes, and the specific criteria can be modified through parameters to the constructor.
+Recommendors are implemented as classes, and the specific criteria can be modified through parameters passed to the constructor.

 ### Libraries used
 1. yfinance for stock data, history, and properties